The financing of Husqvarna is managed centrally by Group Treasury in order to ensure efficiency and risk control.

 The major part of the Group's financing is currently conducted through bilateral loan agreements, bonds through a Swedish Medium Term Note (MTN) program and other bond financing.
-In addition, the Group has a SEK 6,000m unutilized committed revolving credit facility maturing in 2016.
+In addition, the Group has an unutilized committed revolving credit facility which during the year has been amended by reducing the amount from SEK 6bn to SEK 5bn and by extending the maturity from 2016 to 2019, with an option for an additional 1+1 year.
 Due to the nature of its business, the Group has major seasonal variations in its funding needs.
-These variations have during 2013 been managed mainly by utilizing the Group's commercial paper (CP) program and short-term bank loans.
+These variations have during 2014 been managed mainly by utilizing the Group's commercial paper (CP) program and short-term bank loans.

 Husqvarna has not breached any conditions in external loan agreements during the year.